modrinth/docs/docs/faq/app.md

 If you're experiencing Java memory errors when launching Minecraft 1.16.5 or older, despite having sufficient RAM, it may be due to having a 32-bit version of Java installed.
 Please [reinstall Java](#java).

+### Why can't I launch Minecraft 1.5.2 (or older)? {#old-minecraft}

+Due to technical restrictions, the Modrinth App does not currently support 1.5.2 or older on Windows.
+This is a known issue, and we are working on fixing it.

 ## Mac-specific questions

-### Why can't I launch Forge 1.18.2 (or older)? {#old-forge}

-Due to technical restrictions, the Modrinth App does not currently support Forge 1.18.2 or older on M1/M2 Macs.
-This error might say something along the lines of "Failed to locate library: liblwjgl.dylib".
-This is a known issue, and we are working on fixing it.

 ### Why can't I launch the app on macOS Catalina (or older)? {#catalina}